photo by Brette A. Jackson

 President, Tuscan Renaissance Academy

 David Mayernik is an artist, designer, author, and educator.
-With almost forty years of experience in classical fine art and design, he embodies the Renaissance ideal of thoughtful practice.
-Uniquely able to weave the arts and architecture into what Gianlorenzo Bernini called the bel composto, or beautiful whole, his integrated practice of art and design is a model for the modern recovery of classical principles.
+With almost forty years of experience in art and design, he embodies the Renaissance ideal of thoughtful practice.
+Uniquely able to weave the arts and architecture together into a beautiful whole, his integrated practice of art and design is a model for the modern recovery of Old Master principles.

 David Mayernik studied fresco painting with renowned restorer Leonetto Tintori.
 He has painted frescoes for his own buildings at the TASIS campus in Lugano, and for churches in Ticino and Tuscany.
 He painted the Palio for his adopted city of Lucca in 2013.